thijssnelleman/automated-reproducibility/reviews/Edge-Based Graph Component Pooling.md

 ### experiment_1

 The LLM describes this experiment as follows:
-The proposed pooling operator is evaluated on a graph classification task and compared against two baseline methods: the original edge contraction pooling (Diehl et al.) and a powerful non-pooling Graph Isomorphism Network (Xu et al.).
-The comparison is based on classification accuracy and the number of learnable parameters.
+The authors evaluate their proposed pooling operator on a graph classification task across eight benchmark datasets.
+They compare its performance and parameter count against two key baselines: the original edge contraction pooling method by Diehl et al. [5] and a powerful non-pooling Graph Isomorphism Network (GIN) by Xu et al. [25].

 The LLM ...
 [] has described the experiment (nearly) perfectly